mujsann/ethparser/README.md

 The `parser` package (/pkg) provides functionality to interact with the Ethereum blockchain.
 It provides the methods for fetching block data, processing transactions, and validating Ethereum addresses.

+*Note: This application does not use any external Go libraries.

 ## Requirements

 - Go 1.16 or higher